Health and physical hazards

 If you’re a Person Conducting a Business or Undertaking (PCBU), you must manage the risks to health and safety associated with using, handling, generating and storing hazardous chemicals at a workplace.
 This includes by:

-- providing your workers with information, training, instruction and supervision to workers
+- providing your workers with information, training, instruction and supervision

 - maintaining a register of hazardous chemicals